 It’s well-known that I can reach speeds of up to 35 mph; some scientists think I can even go faster than that.
 What’s less known is that I also have incredible endurance: On multiple occasions, scientists in Yellowstone have clocked grizzlies running 25-28 mph over a distance of two miles, and according to observers, I wasn’t even breaking a sweat.
 I was moving at a “rolling lope.”
 Another report clocks me running at 30 mph over a quarter mile, and notes that these are speeds clocked on asphalt (I might gain even faster speeds on dirt where I can use my claws).

-The fastest clocked human speed is in the neighborhood of 27 mph, and this slow human (Donovan Bailey) couldn’t maintain it for much more than a few milliseconds of his sprint.
-Even the more consistent Usain Bolt tops out at a pokey 23 mph over 100 yards, lasting a paltry 9ish seconds.
+The fastest clocked human speed is in the neighborhood of 28 mph, and even this slow human (Usain Bolt) couldn’t maintain it for much more than a few seconds of his sprint.

-So even Usain Bolt and Donovan Bailey (two of the fastest humans ever) can’t compete with me.
+So if Usain Bolt, the fastest human ever, can’t beat me, you don’t have a chance.
 You’d need a head start of over two miles, at which point you couldn’t even detect me (but I might detect you).
 If you’re in my zone of awareness and decide to challenge me to a foot race, you can’t win.

 So stick with what you’re good at: Forget your feet and use your head instead.

 Got a question for the bear?
 Send it to email@example.com.